|Orthodox Outlet for Dogmatic Enquiries||Personal Experiences, Orthodox Psychotherapy, Protestantism and Salvational issues|

 As you may know, there is a prayer we say at the Holy Mountain and which you may also be saying: "Lord Jesus Christ have mercy on me the sinner".
 This prayer which is characterized as noetic, heartfelt and unremitting when it is said with humility, with longing and persistence, brings in the heart of man the feeling of the grace of God.

 False experiences of the grace of God.

 People have false experiences of God when they believe that by themselves, with their own powers, in heresies, in groups, in religious gatherings, outside the Church, they can receive the grace of the Holy Spirit.
-They gather and some new "prophet" acts the leader and they believe they are receiving the grace of God.
+They gather and some new "prophet" acts as their leader and they believe they are receiving the grace of God.

 That is why we must be careful.
-Every one who can do signs and prophesies is not always from God.
-Again as the Lord says: "Many will say to Me in that day, Lord, Lord have we not prophesied in Your name?
-And in Your name cast out devils?
-And in Your name done many wonderful works?
-And then will I say unto them, I never knew you: depart from Me you that work iniquity" (Matt 7:22-23).
+Every one who can perform signs and prophesies is not always from God.
+Again as the Lord says: "Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
+And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’"
+(Matth.7:22-23).

-The gift of the speaking in tongues is a grace given by God to the Apostles for a specific purpose: To proselytize the non Christians to the Christian faith.
+The gift of the speaking in tongues is a gift given by God to the Apostles for a specific purpose: To proselytize the non Christians to the Christian faith.
 The holy Apostles when speaking in tongues, did not speak meaningless sounds like demoniacs.
 They spoke tongues, not any tongues, but the tongues of those who were in Jerusalem and could not speak the Jewish language, so that they could hear of the greatness of God and believe.
 So the meaningless cries have no relation to the gift of "speaking in tongues" which the Pentecostals maintain.

 The Orthodox Church is